Why Cadyn Upgraded from Dental Bonding to Veneers [VIDEO]

 How Cadyn found our North Oaks dentist

-During her consultation, Dr. Gorman listened to her concerns and desires.
-From there, he outlined a treatment plan, which recommended placing two porcelain veneers on her front teeth where the chips were located.
+From there, he outlined a treatment plan, which included placing two porcelain veneers on her front teeth, where the chips were.

 Why porcelain veneers?